-How Much and How Often to Water Ponytail Palm?
+How Much & How Often to Water Ponytail Palm: Steps, Facts, & FAQ

 The ponytail palm is a unique plant with long, slender leaves and a large, bulbous root base.
 Amazingly, the leathery leaves of this unique succulent plant can grow to 3 feet in length indoors and up to 6 feet outdoors.
 They’re both attractive and impressive if you’ve ever seen a very large ponytail palm in person.
 Plus, although it looks like a palm tree, the ponytail palm is more closely related to agave, yucca, and other desert succulents.

 If you’ve just purchased your first ponytail palm, you’ll be glad to know it’s an exceptionally easy plant to grow indoors.
 As for watering a ponytail palm, experts recommend about once every 2 to 3 weeks, but only when the soil is very dry.
 Also, misting once a week between watering will keep your ponytail palm cleaner.

 As for how much to water a ponytail palm, that depends on its size and location.
 The plant’s roots need to be soaked but then dry out thoroughly, so every ponytail palm will need different care.
 The good news is that the plants are hard to kill, as long as you don’t overwater them.
 To learn more about the fascinating plant, including how to water it (it’s a process), read on!